 - investment risk and sensitivity analysis

 When using these techniques you should ignore any sunk costs (costs that you've already incurred or would spend regardless).
-These aren't part of your specific investment.
+These are not part of your specific investment.

 Accounting rate of return